Creative 40 Acres

 The Office of Academic Affairs (OAA) will administer the program on behalf of the UT System Board of Regents.
 The awards will be determined by a selection committee appointed by the Executive Vice Chancellor for Academic Affairs.
 OAA staff will review all recommendations and will forward those candidates meeting the specified criteria to the selection committee for consideration.
 The selection committee will include three experts from outside the UT system.
 Selected members of the Board of Regents may be involved in the final selection of winners.

-- Recognized as a winner of the 2016 Regents’ Outstanding Arts and Humanities Award in Visual Art.
+- Recognized as a winner of the 2017 Regents’ Outstanding Arts and Humanities Award in Creative Writing.

 - A $1,500 monetary award in the winner’s name to the department listed on the application.
 The designated program or department which receives the monetary prize may award the money to the student winner or other student projects, or use the proceeds at the department’s discretion.